Quantum limits to the energy resolution of magnetic field sensors: Known limits for specific technologies

 where $\gamma$ is the gyromagnetic ratio, $\bar{v}$ is the thermal velocity, $\sigma\subSD$ is the cross-section for spin-destruction collisions and $V$ is the volume of the sensor \cite{JimenezBook2017}.
 When expressed in terms of the field energy, this quantum limit is

-Spin-destruction collisions result when spin angular momentum is transferred to the centre-of-mass degree of freedom, and is driven by magnetic dipole spin-spin interaction \cite{BhaskarPRL1980}.
-The cross-section thus scales as $\sigma\subSD \propto \mu_e^2/\bar{v}$, where $\mu_e$ is the magnetic moment of the electron.
-Considering that also $\gamma \propto \mu_e$, we see that the r.h.s. of Eq.~(\ref{eq:ERLForOPMs}) reduces to fundamental constants and dimensionless factors describing atomic and molecular structure.
-Indeed, in $^{87}$Rb, the limiting energy resolution is very nearly $\hbar$ when calculated using measured spin-destruction rates \cite{JimenezBook2017}.
-Realized OPMs, limited by their magnetic environment, have demonstrated $E_R$ \cite{AllredPRL2002, SavukovPRL2005, ShahNPhot2007, LedbetterPRA2008, SmullinPRA2009, DangAPL2010} as low as {44}~{$\hbar$}.
+Spin-destruction collisions result when spin angular momentum is transferred to the centre-of-mass degree of freedom.
+In $^{87}$Rb, the limiting energy resolution is nearly $\hbar$ when calculated using measured spin-destruction rates \cite{JimenezBook2017}.
+This agreement with the $E_R$ of dc SQUIDs appears to be a coincidence, as other alkali species and noble gases have significantly lower values for $\bar{v}\sigma_{\rm SD} \gamma^{-2}$, see Section \ref{sec:SDRates}.
+Realized OPMs using $^{87}$Rb and K have demonstrated $E_R$ as low as {44}~{$\hbar$} \cite{AllredPRL2002, SavukovPRL2005, ShahNPhot2007, LedbetterPRA2008, SmullinPRA2009, DangAPL2010}, limited by environmental noise.